 I remember that when I went to see my primary care physician, his nurse practitioner gave me a simple, 10-question survey that helped me reflect on my anxiety and how stress was affecting me.
 Here is a similar short questionnaire from the UK National Health Service.
 Interestingly, it asks you to focus on your mood over just the past two weeks because the symptoms of stress and anxiety can come on quickly and unexpectedly.

-Smart executives know that taking care of themselves and building their own personal resilience is essential to their success.
+Smart healthcare executives know that taking care of themselves and building their own personal resilience is essential to their success.
 But beyond personal well-being, it’s also a critical factor in organizational resilience during increasingly challenging times.